Share

 On-page factors are commonly optimized for search engine optimization (SEO) reasons.
 On-page writing elements refer to individual tweaks made to a piece of content to improve its searchability and user-friendliness.

-Medium also has on-page tweaks that you can use to increase visibility.
-Medium's large site and domain authority give the pages it contains weight to get what's called indexed quickly.
+Medium also offers on-page tweaks that can increase visibility.
+Its large site and domain authority give the pages it contains weight to get indexed quickly.

 However, fundamentally sound SEO practices bundled with the data-driven strategies mentioned in this article can improve SEO rankings for content posted on your company website, blog, and other digital assets.